Certification of Bottleneck Task Assignment with Shortest Path Criteria: Sampling-Based Path Planning

-In \cite{Janson2018IJRR} conditions for feasibility, see Remark~\ref{rem:minRadius}, and accuracy, see Theorem~\ref{thm:optimalityBound}, of the roadmap based path planning were derived as functions of the sample dispersion. \begin{defn}[$l_2$-dispersion] For a finite non-empty set $\mathcal{S} \subset \cspace$, the dispersion of $\mathcal{S}$ in the compact set $\mathcal{C} \subset \cspace$, with positive Lebesgue measure, is
+In \cite{Janson2018IJRR} conditions for feasibility, see Remark~\ref{rem:minRadius}, and accuracy, see Theorem~\ref{thm:optimalityBound}, of the roadmap-based path planning were derived as functions of the sample dispersion. \begin{defn}[$l_2$-dispersion] For a finite non-empty set $\mathcal{S} \subset \cspace$, the dispersion of $\mathcal{S}$ in the compact set $\mathcal{C} \subset \cspace$, with positive Lebesgue measure, is

+\end{defn} The dispersion of the node set generated in Line~2 of Algorithm~\ref{alg:roadmap}, i.e. $D(\mathcal{C},\vertices)$, can be described as the radius of the largest ball in $\mathcal{C}$ that does not contain a node $v \in \vertices$. \begin{rem}[Shown in \cite{Janson2018IJRR}] If the connection radius in Algorithm~\ref{alg:roadmap} is selected such that $r > 2 D(\mathcal{C},\vertices)$, then the graph returned by Algorithm~\ref{alg:roadmap} not connecting $p_i$ and $g_j$ means that there does not exist a path for robot $i \in \agents$ and goal $j \in \tasks$ with $\delta$-clearance, for any $\delta \geq 2 D(\mathcal{C},\vertices)$. \end{rem} The implication of this statement is that the dispersion should be small in relation to the connection radius $r$ and a parameter $\delta$ that quantifies a desired minimum distance from the boundary of the sample set $\mathcal{C}$.